 What To Do During The Test

 - Listen carefully while the proctor reads the instructions.
 Ask questions before the examination begins if you do not understand the instructions given.

 - Be especially careful about marking your answer sheet.
 Be sure to correctly fill in your selected bubble on the test grid.
 Exams are machine graded.
 To ensure an accurate score, bubbles must be filled out as shown on the example on your test grid.

 - Scan the entire test when you are instructed to begin.
 Answer the easiest, shortest questions first – this gives you the experience of succeeding and stimulates associations.

 - Read each question carefully.
 Note such words in the question as "not, except, most, least and greatest."
 These words are often crucial in determining the correct answer.
-However there are no "trick" questions on the exam, so don't worry about hidden words or meanings.
+However, there are no "trick" questions on the exam, so don't worry about hidden words or meanings.

 - Answer every question.
 If you do not know the right answer, eliminate as many wrong answers as possible, then select among the remaining answers.
 If you don't have a clue – guess.
 A guess is better than a blank response.

-- If you finish with some additional time, use that time to go back and review any questions that you were not fully sure you had the correct answer.
+- If you finish with some additional time, use that time to go back and review any questions you were not fully sure you had the correct answer.
 Use the code books again to confirm.